JasperFx/wolverine/docs/guide/http/endpoints.md

 using the `IParameterStrategy` plugin interface explained later in this page.
 :::

-First off, every endpoint method must be a `public` method on a `public` type to accomodate the runtime code generation.
+First off, every endpoint method must be a `public` method on a `public` type to accommodate the runtime code generation.
 After that, you have quite a bit of flexibility.

 In terms of what the legal parameters to your endpoint method, Wolverine uses these rules *in order of precedence*